cmohri/bug-free-octo-palm-tree/README.md

   The raw data for these tests can be found in RunningTimesforIncreasinglyLargeSubsectionsofRandomArrays.csv in this repo.

-  The plot below displays data for ten different arrays, each following the above descrived methodology.
+  The plot below displays data for ten different arrays, each following the above described methodology.

 ![alt text](https://github.com/cmohri/bug-free-octo-palm-tree/blob/master/samearraylargersize.png)